Krynet-Community/KrySearch/README.md

 Contributions are welcome.

-### Development Workflow
+### 🔄 Development Workflow

-1. Fork the repository.
+1. 🍴 Fork the repository.
-2. Clone your fork.
+2. 📥 Clone your fork.
-3. Create a focused feature branch.
+3. 🌿 Create a focused branch.
-4. Implement and test your changes.
+4. 🛠️ Implement your changes.
+5. 🧪 Test the changes.
-5. Verify browser-console behavior.
+6. 🔍 Check browser-console behavior.
-6. Commit your changes.
+7. 💾 Commit your changes.
-7. Push the branch.
+8. 🚀 Push the branch.
-8. Open a pull request.
+9. 🔀 Open a pull request.

 Example: